pawcoding/Dashboard/README.md

 # Dashboard | Your Personal Startpage
 ## General
-This Dashboard is a personal start page for the browser.
+This Dashboard is a personal start page for your browser.
-It's divided into different modules so that even beginners can easily get started with web programming.
-Just download the code and open the `index.html` file with your browser.
+It's divided into different modules.
+Here even beginners can easily get started with web programming.
+Just download the code and open the file `index.html` with your browser.

 > ![Screenshot](screenshot.png)
 > Screenshot